CodeLenz/LASS.jl/README.md

 println("dVar[f] $dVar - reference")
 println("dVar[f] $dVarL obtained with $(Nb[1]) evaluations")
 ```
-The results for this problem are
+The results for this problem are (they can vary a little bit, since z is random)

 ```julia
 E[f] 6.000000000000621 - reference